deepin-community/lua-unit/README.md

 LuaUnit also provides some dedicated support to scientific computing.
 See [the documentation](http://luaunit.readthedocs.io/en/latest/#scientific-computing-and-luaunit) .

 LuaUnit is very well tested: code coverage is 99.5% .
-The test suite is run on every version of Lua (Lua 5.1 to 5.3, LuaJIT 2.0 and 2.1 beta) and on many OS (Windows Seven, Windows Server 2012, MacOs X and Ubuntu).
+The test suite is run on every version of Lua (Lua 5.1 to 5.4, LuaJIT 2.0 and 2.1 beta) and on many OS (Windows Seven, Windows Server 2012, MacOs X and Ubuntu).
 You can check the continuous build results on [Travis-CI](https://travis-ci.org/bluebird75/luaunit) and [AppVeyor](https://ci.appveyor.com/project/bluebird75/luaunit).

 LuaUnit is maintained on GitHub: https://github.com/bluebird75/luaunit .
 We gladly accept feature requests and even better Pull Requests.
 For more information on LuaUnit development, please check: [Developing LuaUnit](http://luaunit.readthedocs.org/en/latest/#developing-luaunit) .

 LuaUnit is released under the BSD license.

+The main developer can be reached at *phil.fremy at free.fr* .
+If you have security issue to report requiring confidentiality, this is the address to use.

 ## LuaUnit successes